-This simple, yet elegant make-ahead Cadbury Cookie Cake is the perfect and quick dessert for any Easter or Spring celebration.
+This simple, yet elegant make-ahead Giant Cadbury Cookie Cake is the perfect and quick dessert for any Easter or Spring celebration.
 Easy, chewy, a giant sugar cookie studded with chocolate Cadbury eggs, a new Easter tradition your family will love.

 My eggs cracked, but they look kind of cute, all crackly and since nothing I do is ever perfect, this works great for me.